-Deep in the vaults of the Bank of England are banknote, legal tender, for 100 million pounds each.
+Deep in the vaults of the Bank of England are banknotes, legal tender, for 100 million pounds each.
 These may be the most valuable banknotes in the world.

 Okay, I’ve written before about the highest denomination of banknotes in history, but thanks to hyperinflation those were not actually that valuable.
 The 100 million pound banknote, nicknamed the Titan, is exactly that valuable.